 The Children's Museum of Indianapolis strives to create an extraordinary learning experience for children of all ages.
 The Children's Educational Demonstrations team is working directly with the Science Port lab of the Museum.
 Our goal is to provide this center with updated equipment and interactive models so that children may better learn the role that our understanding of science plays in how the world works.

-For questions about the team and its work, please contact Andrew Pierce, the CED advisor.
+For questions about the team and its work, please contact Maeve Drummond or Charese Williams, the CED advisors.
 More information on The Children's Museum of Indianapolis can be found on their website.
-For questions regarding the website, please email webmaster Keith Bitner.
+For questions regarding the CED's website, please email webmaster Melissa Curto.